-Because network congestion can be so frustrating for your business operations and your users, it’s definitely something you want to avoid.
+Because network congestion or network overload can be so frustrating for your business operations and your users, it’s definitely something you want to avoid.
 Kind of like taking the side streets to avoid traffic on the highway,

 Luckily, there are ways to optimize network performance and avoid the chance of network congestion happening.

 - Upgrade your network infrastructure: Ensure that your network infrastructure is up to date and has sufficient capacity to handle the traffic.
 Consider upgrading your hardware, such as routers and switches, to faster and more capable models.

 - Use Quality of Service (QoS) settings: QoS settings can prioritize traffic and allocate bandwidth more effectively, preventing congestion from occurring.

 - Monitor your network: Use network monitoring tools to keep track of traffic patterns and detect any signs of congestion before it becomes a problem.

 - Implement traffic shaping and load balancing: These techniques can help distribute traffic evenly across your network and prevent any one device or user from hogging bandwidth.

 - Limit unnecessary traffic: Consider blocking or limiting non-essential traffic, such as peer-to-peer file sharing, to reduce the overall load on your network.

 - Use caching and compression: Caching and compression can help reduce the amount of data that needs to be transferred over the network, reducing the risk of congestion.